QuantEcon/lecture-python-intro/_sources/inequality.md

 Meanwhile, ordinary citizens were taken from their farms to fight for long periods, diminishing their wealth.

-The resulting growth in inequality caused political turmoil that shook the foundations of the republic.
+The resulting growth in inequality was a driving factor behind political turmoil that shook the foundations of the republic.

-Eventually, the Roman Republic gave way to a series of dictatorships, starting with Octavian (Augustus) in 27 BCE.
+Eventually, the Roman Republic gave way to a series of dictatorships, starting with [Octavian](https://en.wikipedia.org/wiki/Augustus) (Augustus) in 27 BCE.

-This history is fascinating in its own right, and we can see some parallels with certain countries in the modern world.

-Let's now look at inequality in some of these countries.
+This history tells us that inequality matters, in the sense that it can drive major world events.

+There are other reasons that inequality might matter, such as how it affects human welfare.

+With this motivation, let us start to think about what inequality is and how we can quantify and analyze it.

 ### Measurement

-Political debates often revolve around inequality.

-One problem with these debates is that inequality is often poorly defined.

-Moreover, debates on inequality are often tied to political beliefs.

-This is dangerous for economists because allowing political beliefs to shape our findings reduces objectivity.
+In politics and popular media, the word "inequality" is often used quite loosely, without any firm definition.

-To bring a truly scientific perspective to the topic of inequality we must start with careful definitions.
+To bring a scientific perspective to the topic of inequality we must start with careful definitions.

 Hence we begin by discussing ways that inequality can be measured in economic research.